-Unfortunately, motorcycle crashes are too common, resulting in thousands of injuries yearly and many fatalities.
+Unfortunately, motorcycle accidents are all too common, resulting in thousands of injuries yearly and many fatalities.
 Given the popularity of motorcycle riding, it’s probably nearly impossible to avoid a crash at some point.
-But as a rider, wouldn’t it be nice to know the chances of surviving a motorcycle accident?
+But if you’re going to ride, wouldn’t it be nice to know the odds of surviving a motorcycle wreck or getting injured?

-The following sections will consider everything from clothing to wear on your ride to the perfect Helmet.
+Don’t worry about it!
+Relax and sit back.
+We’ve done the challenging part for you in this comprehensive guide to your chances of surviving a motorcycle accident.
+The following sections will consider everything from what clothing to wear on your ride to the perfect Helmet.
 Our guidelines are based on decades worth of research and expert opinions, so you can rest assured that you’ll be safer than ever before the next time you get on your Motorbike!

-The dangers of riding a motorcycle can be life-threatening sometimes.
-The more you know about the variables of crashes and the factors that affect your chances of surviving, the better.
+Researchers have proved the dangers of riding a motorcycle can be life-threatening sometimes.
+The more you know about the variables of motorcycle accidents and the factors that affect your chances of surviving a motorcycle accident, the better.
 Use this information to make intelligent decisions about riding safely on the road.

 If you ride a motorcycle, you’re aware of the risks involved in this activity.
 But chances are there’s still some level of danger.
 It turns out that having less body mass than an average-sized passenger car makes it difficult for motorcycles to withstand impacts with other vehicles.
-There is a 22% higher chance of dying in a motorcycle accident than in another kind of crash.
+There is a 22% higher chance of dying if you are in a motorcycle accident compared to another kind of crash.

-Motorcycle Accidents by type are more alarming in present days.
+Motorcycle Accidents by type are more alarming in the vehicle community.
 The fatality rate for a motorcycle rider is 20 times higher than that for a car occupant in the United States.
-A report by NHTSA says, In 2016, there were 34,000 injuries caused by crashes involving motorcyclists in the U.S. alone.
-In the same year, 4,668 people died due to those crashes.
+In 2016 there were 34,000 injuries caused by a motorcycle accidents in the U.S. alone.
+In the same year, 4,668 people died due to motorcycle crashes.

 The above risk factors determine a person’s likelihood of surviving a motorcycle crash.
 It is always essential to keep these factors in mind, no matter where you are riding.

 Being aware of the reality of your surroundings is vital when it comes down to maintaining safety and security!
-It is also crucial to understand what you can do to help yourself avoid crashes, as they may occur on busy streets during rush hour or coming around blind curves.
-For example, the chances of surviving a motorcycle accident without a helmet are nearly impossible in highway crashes.
+It is also crucial to understand what you can do to help yourself avoid crashes as they may occur on busy streets during rush hour or coming around blind curves.

 As you know, the United States is a large and diverse country.
-Drivers vary as much as the terrain they drive through Nationwide; most motorists know the road rules and have been licensed after passing the motorbike road knowledge test.
-Nonetheless, it’s technically possible to get into an accident without doing anything ordinary!
+Drivers vary just as much as the terrain they drive through and their safety awareness.
+Nationwide, most motorists are aware of the road rules and are cautious about motorcycle accidents.
+Nonetheless, it’s technically possible to get into a motorcycle accident without doing anything ordinary!

 The numbers speak for themselves.
+Unfortunately, as a motorcyclist, your survival odds are less than if you were driving a car.
 Don’t worry!
 We will focus on the dangerous aspects of a motorcycle accident, how fatality rates will drop, and how to help yourself survive a fatal crash.

 Chances of Dying on a Motorcycle (No Good News)